Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 ![SET Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/set.jpg "Fig 7.
 SET")

+The DutyCycle check ist activated except for the SSV mode.
+If you have a valid GPS fix the GPS track will be written to the SD card as a GPX file.

 ## ToDo
   - improve botton reaction
   - cleanup the code
   - improve powersave features
   - Add OTAA
   - inform about DutyCycle restriction on display

 [M5Stack]: https://github.com/m5stack/M5Stack
 [TinyGPSPlus]: https://github.com/mikalhart/TinyGPSPlus